kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 * *difficult to become blue badge*

 ### POOR REMOTE WORK SUPPORT
 > Organization either does not allow employees to work remotely or does not provide adequate support for the remote work.
-Employees often complain about the lack of infrastructural support like poor VPN accesses, slow connectivity or lack of reimbursement for the equipment necessary to perform work from home.
+Employees often complain about a lack of infrastructural support like poor VPN accesses, slow connectivity or lack of reimbursement for the equipment necessary to perform work from home.

 __Exemplary statements reported by employees:__